wrench-project/eduwrench/web/_pedagogic_modules/cic/include_ci_service_concepts/storage_service.md

    Storage Service and File Registry Service, and any overhead to process the registration operation on the File Registry Service.

+The steps for retrieving the file from the data service are similar to the above ones but in the reverse order -- instead of an overhead for registering the file in the file registry, now the overhead would be to resolve the query for finding the location(s) of the stored file, and then transmit it through the network.

 #### Simulating a Data Service

+The simulation app below simulates the execution of the data service scenario shown in Figure 1.
+For this simulation,

 <div class="ui accordion fluid app-ins">
   <div class="title">